RashmiDeshpande21/RFM-Analysis/README.md

 Recency, Frequency, and Monetary value of a customer are three key metrics that provide information about customer engagement, loyalty, and value to a business.

 To perform RFM analysis using Python, we need a dataset that includes customer IDs, purchase dates, and transaction amounts.
 With this information, we can calculate RFM values for each customer and analyze their patterns and behaviours.
-I found an ideal dataset for this task. (https://statso.io/rfm-analysis-case-study/)
+I found an ideal dataset for this task.
+(RFM_data)